synzen/MonitoRSS/README.md

    * You can check the validity of your configuration through [JSONLint](http://jsonlint.com/).

    * Repurposing the bot is actually (relatively) easy since the only things that uses the Discord.js library is the message sending code (basically a couple lines in rss.js/initializeall.js), Discord channel checks in /util/, server.js and the commands directory (which stems from server.js).

+***
+##Author's Note
+***
+This is in fact my first Javascript project.
+If you have any potential suggestions/improvements, I'm very open to hearing them out.